Sunday, August 30, 2020

 Sometimes he'd leave me alone on his farm--leaving in the middle of the night.
 And when I asked where he'd gone, he just said, "Out-- righting wrongs."

 Maybe sensing that I was lonely, Einar invited friends over.
 They sat around the table eating stinking hard fish with pounds of butter and quarts of brennivin.
 Using as much English as they had, they told me ancient stories.
-That's how I learned about the Huldufolk--supernatural beings who protect nature.
+That's how I learned about the Huldufolk--supernatural beings that protect nature.

 Was she jealous or crazy or...right?